Jet propulsion

 Jet propulsion is the propulsion of an object in one direction, produced by ejecting a jet of fluid in the opposite direction.
 By Newton's third law, the moving body is propelled in the opposite direction to the jet.
 Reaction engines operating on the principle of jet propulsion include the jet engine used for aircraft propulsion, the pump-jet used for marine propulsion, and the rocket engine and plasma thruster used for spacecraft propulsion.
+Underwater jet propulsion is also used by several marine animals, including cephalopods and salps, with the flying squid even displaying the only known instance of jet-powered aerial flight in the animal kingdom.

 Physics

 Jet propulsion is produced by some reaction engines or animals when thrust is generated by a fast moving jet of fluid in accordance with Newton's laws of motion.
 It is most effective when the Reynolds number is high—that is, the object being propelled is relatively large and passing through a low-viscosity medium.

 In animals, the most efficient jets are pulsed, rather than continuous, at least when the Reynolds number is greater than 6.